Comentsys/Comentsys.Assets.Display/README.md

 Represents Filled

+## Style

+`Style` represents the **Matrix Style**  to represent the **Shape** of each **Pixel** of the `Matrix`.

+### Square

+Square

+### Circle

+Circle

+### Hexagon

+Hexagon

+### Octagon

+Octagon

 ## Licence

 ```
-MIT License
+The MIT License (MIT)

 Copyright (c) Comentsys

-Permission is hereby granted, free of charge, to any person obtaining a copy
+Permission is hereby granted, free of charge, to any person obtaining a copy of
-of this software and associated documentation files (the "Software"), to deal
+this software and associated documentation files (the "Software"), to deal in
-in the Software without restriction, including without limitation the rights
+the Software without restriction, including without limitation the rights to
-to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies
-copies of the Software, and to permit persons to whom the Software is
+of the Software, and to permit persons to whom the Software is furnished to do
-furnished to do so, subject to the following conditions:
+so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all
 copies or substantial portions of the Software.